-With this intentionality comes productivity (yay!) and I tend to get more stuff done in the fall months.
-This means I get really serious about batching; grouping similar tasks that require the same resources to save time and energy.
-So, instead of checking my email once every hour (while eating lunch, walking, or watching TV), I try to batch this task by responding to all emails at once.
-Same strategy applies for making healthy meals.
-Instead of cooking every night – or even every day – I try to batch cook as much as possible.
-This doesn’t mean I prep all my food on Sundays.
-But it means that anytime I cook, I make sure to at least double the recipe (hello leftovers) and even cook a couple different recipes at once.
+And intentionality = productivity (!), which means I get really serious about batching; grouping similar tasks that require the same resources to save time and energy.
+So, instead of checking my email once every hour (while eating lunch, walking, or watching TV), I try to batch this task by responding to all emails at once (keyword: try).

-- 3 cups peeled and cubed winter squash or sweet potatoes (see notes)
+- 3 cups peeled and cubed winter squash (see notes)

-- ½ tablespoon coconut or olive oil, plus more for drizzling
+- 1/2 tablespoon coconut oil or olive oil, plus more for drizzling

 - 4 cups shredded kale, loosely packed and thick stems removed

 - 1 lb cooked chicken breast (or protein of choice)